Authentic Beef Rosh Recipe || Afghani Beef Rosh || How to Make Beef Rosh with step by step photos and Video

 (pure ghee)

-rather it is cooked in a heavy bottom base Patella on slow heat for a long
+Clay Pot: Originally, Rosh isn’t cooked in a clay pot; rather, it is cooked in a heavy-bottomed bottom base Patella on slow heat for a long

 time.
-But I personally like cooking in clay pots to bring earthly taste to
+But I personally like cooking in clay pots to bring an earthly taste to

 recipes.
-I didn’t cook in my recipe since I do not have enough large-size clay pots
+I didn’t cook in my recipe since I do not have enough large-sized clay pots, so I decided to cook in a pressure cooker.
+You choose a pot of your choice, but

-one thing keep in mind the base should be heavy with Patella.
+one thing to keep in mind the base should be heavy with Patella.

 Like Our Videos?
 Then do follow